After Liverpool so convincingly won the Premier League last season, are they the favourites for the 2020/21 season?

 Premier League 20/21 Odds (Paddy Power)

 City have won four Premier League titles and Pep has won two of these.
-They know what it takes to retain and regain a title and will use this experience to try and get the better of Liverpool this year and close the gap as soon as possible so they can focus on the Champions League.
+They know what it takes to retain and regain a title and will use this experience to try and get the job done as soon as possible so they can focus on the Champions League.

 Liverpool now will be looking just to get into the top four after a very bad run of form.
 They started the season well but have dropped points in games they shouldn’t have far more often than we’ve been used to.
 A big injury to Van Dijk hasn’t helped at all, along with another bad injury to Joe Gomez.
-Since the two injuries, Klopp has tried various different partnerships at the back but none have worked anywhere near as well and the club has dropped 15 points since Van Dijk got injured!
+Since the two injuries, Klopp has tried various different partnerships at the back but none have worked anywhere near as well and now the club are in sixth place.